flancia-coop/doc.anagora.org/social-coop-tech-group.md

                         - [[calix]]: if you add traefik labels to the docker compose file, traefik would configure itself automatically https://git.coopcloud.tech/coop-cloud/mastodon/src/branch/main/compose.yml#L19-L20
                         - you can also provide a traefik configuration file to the coop cloud traefik https://docs.coopcloud.tech/operators/handbook/#proxying-apps-outside-of-co-op-cloud-with-traefik
 - Result of the 1k chars poll
+    - Q: if we're 'hot patching' the character limits, are we OK with the extra build time for the frontend?
+        - [[calix]]: it's a `yarn build` that might add a minute or so to every container star
 - Git.coop API key
     - ![](https://doc.anagora.org/uploads/upload_d18b0a750f7762179948fcaa71edeb63.png)
 - Other topics